 CTO has agreed to retain Raymond James & Associates, Inc. (or any affiliate designated by Raymond James & Associates, Inc.) for select capital markets activities by August 21, 2020 or CTO will pay Raymond James & Associates, Inc. \$500,000, subject to certain exceptions.
 The rights of Raymond James & Associates, Inc. described in this paragraph will terminate upon the consummation of this offering.
-In addition, CTO has agreed to pay B. Riley FBR, Inc. \$50,000 in connection with certain unrelated advisory services, the payment of which is not contingent on the completion of this offering.

-Concurrently with the completion of this offering, we expect to enter into a \$100 million unsecured revolving credit facility with several lenders, for whom Bank of Montreal will act as administrative agent, and which will include affiliates of BMO Capital Markets Corp. and Raymond James & Associates, Inc. In their capacity as lenders, these affiliates of BMO Capital Markets Corp. and Raymond James & Associates, Inc. will receive certain financing fees in connection with the revolving credit facility in addition to the underwriting discounts payable to the underwriters in connection with this offering.
+Concurrently with the completion of this offering, we expect to enter into a \$100 million revolving credit facility with several lenders, including affiliates of certain of the underwriters.
+In their capacity as lenders, these affiliates of the underwriters will receive certain financing fees in connection with the revolving credit facility in addition to the underwriting discounts payable to the underwriters in connection with this offering.